 Ebola virus infection is a notifiable disease.
-The mainstay of treatment is early recognition of infection coupled with effective isolation and best available supportive care in a hospital setting.
+The mainstay of treatment is early recognition of infection coupled with effective isolation and optimized supportive care in a hospital setting.

 High case fatality rates may be related to the supportive care available in resource-poor, rural settings where outbreaks have occurred, and reflect the difficulties patients in these settings have in accessing basic medical care in a healthcare structure that is overwhelmed.

-Cases imported to developed countries such as Spain, Germany, France, Italy, Switzerland, Norway, the UK, and the US present a different scenario with comprehensive supportive care available in these settings, including organ support in intensive care units.
+Cases imported to developed countries present a different scenario with comprehensive supportive care available in these settings, including organ support in intensive care units.
 Despite this, the lack of specific, proven therapies means that fatalities occur even in developed countries where best supportive care is available.

 There was previously an active debate about the suitability of moving patients with advanced disease and a poor prognosis to intensive care where the risk for nosocomial infection may be high.
 It was thought that failure to provide full supportive care to those who are suspected (but not confirmed) of being infected may result in substandard care for these patients, who may subsequently be shown to have a treatable disease such as malaria.
 It is now clear that full supportive care can reduce mortality, with a reported survival rate of 81.5% in patients managed outside the West African setting, and that it should be provided whenever possible.
 Local hospital protocols should consider how this situation would be handled for patients with suspected infection before possible transfer to the intensive care unit, and for those who have already been transferred there.